 The "Color & Comp" exhibit features work by Jason Matherly, Mike Landers, Shawn Campbell, Jaime Keiter, James Wilson and InKyoung Chun.
 See Calendar Pick on p.
 14.

-The museum's late-night art party includes refreshments, music by DJ AC Carter and access to all the galleries.
+The museum's late-night art party includes refreshments, music by DJs John and Kiran Fernandez and access to all the galleries.

 Student musicians will perform masterworks of classical repertoire.
 The Hodgson Wind Ensemble will also perform ahead of the show in the lobby.